JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 - Wait for dc-1 to restart after Domain Controller promotion.
 - Sign back into the server.
 - Launch Server Manager.
-- Review the dashboard after the reboot is complete.
+- Review the dashboard after the restart is complete.
 - Verify that the left navigation pane now displayed:<br>
   **AD DS**<br>
   **DNS**